gudmundurh/quick-infra/README.md

 # Infrastructure for quick POCs

-What this is:

-_Light-weight and production grade skeleton for building web apps super-quickly_
+_Light-weight and (somewhat) production grade skeleton for building web apps on Azure super-quickly._

 # Design

 Principles:

-1. No complex scripts and no custom libraries
+1. Simple – No complex scripts and no custom libraries
-2. Self-contained – can survive for years despite org/tech/env changes
+2. Self-contained – likely to survive for years despite org/tech/env changes
 3. Super cheap – ideally free – to host
 4. From zero to full app in no time – including database and user logins
-5. Production-grade – as POCs have the (scary but real) tendency to end up in production
+5. Production-grade – as POCs have the (scary but real) tendency to end up in production (we need source control, CI/CD, infrastructure-as-code, etc.)

-The tech stack:

-1. SvelteKit – could also be other JamStack solutions like Next.js.
-Allow building frontend easily but also fully fledged backends and APIs.
+My tech stack for this:

+1. SvelteKit – as Svelte is simply my favorite, very easy to use, true to the web and with very low footprint.
+SveleKit is a full application framework for Svelte, allowing one to build true web apps (not just frontend or backend).
-2. Azure Static Web Apps – pretty much free and not at all static (Az Functions under the hood)
+2. Azure Static Web Apps – available for free and not at all static, running on Az Functions under the hood for server side code.
+Works out of the box with SvelteKit and Github, and has nice features like automatic environments and deployments of Github PRs.
 3. Github and Github Actions for CI/CD

+Will it last?
+Time will show.
+Github and Azure are not going anywhere

 # Template files

+1. This readme, containing all the necessary commands
-1. bicep file with infrastructure
+1. Bicep file with Azure infrastructure
-2. YAML pipeline for SWA
+2. Github Actions pipeline for deploying to Azure SWA

 # Setup